 (14) Subsection (13) does not affect any right conferred by section 61 of the Fire Brigades Act.

-(15) Notwithstanding that the property in a fire hydrant is, under subsection (10), vested in the Authority or a local government, the water board may, in writing, permit a person to take water from a fire hydrant subject to such conditions as the water board specifies in the permit but shall, upon request, provide to the Authority or the local government, as the case may be, in which the property in the fire hydrant is vested particulars of the person to whom, and conditions subject to which, any such permit has been given.
+(15) Notwithstanding that the property in a fire hydrant is, under subsection (10), vested in the Minister referred to in that subsection or a local government, the water board may, in writing, permit a person to take water from a fire hydrant subject to such conditions as the water board specifies in the permit but shall, upon request, provide to the FES Commissioner or the local government, according to whether the property in the fire hydrant is vested in the Minister referred to in subsection (10) or the local government, particulars of the person to whom, and conditions subject to which, any such permit has been given.

 (16) A person shall not take water from a fire hydrant unless —